 Many paint retailers in Illinois accept unwanted paint.
 After you drop off paint, it can be reformulated or remixed for someone else to use.
-See an IEPA list of local retailers accepting paint.
-Learn more about IEPA waste collection.
+See the IEPA list of acceptable wastes.
+Click here for IEPA's household hazardous waste collection dates and locations.

 IPC is here to help.
 Calls our helpline, 1-800-222-1222, if you are or someone you know has ingested or been exposed to a hazardous household product.
 The call is free and confidential.
 Toxicology experts are available to answer your questions 24 hours a day, seven days a week.